I’m the woman who believes in thorns,

 We all deserve something more than nothing.

-I’m insignificant, and at times narcissistic.
+I’m insignificant, and at times insecure.

 I’m the broken woman.